SpareBank1/designsystem/README.md

 ### Tooltip
 ```
 aria-label: string,
-children: node.isRequired,
+children: node,
 className: string,
 isOpen: bool,
 onClick: func,
 ```

 * `aria-label`: aria-label for the ?-button,
-* `children`: content of the hidden tooltip message.
+* `children`: content of the hidden tooltip message, if one is to be shown.
 * `className`: string,
 * `isOpen`: open/closes the tooltip.
 Clicking the button will toggle this.,
 * `onClick`: onClick callback for the ?-button